Steve Miller (musician): Steve Miller Band

 In 1966, he formed the Steve Miller Band (at first called The Steve Miller Blues Band), with Miller doing the vocals.
 They backed Chuck Berry on his Live at Fillmore Auditorium album released that year.
 In 1968, they released an album, Children of the Future, the first in a series of discs rooted solidly in the psychedelic blues style that then dominated the San Francisco scene.
 Writing in Crawdaddy!, Peter Knobler called the album "a triple moment of experience, knowledge, inspiration".
 Boz Scaggs rejoined Miller for this album and the next one, before starting his solo career.

 The group followed the release of their second album, Sailor, with Brave New World, Your Saving Grace, and Number 5.
 These albums performed respectably on the U.S. Billboard 200 chart but failed to yield a major hit single.
 The highest single was "Livin' in the USA" from Sailor.
-Songs from this period are featured in a portion of the double album compilation Anthology, which includes a guest appearance on bass guitar, drums, and backing vocals by Paul McCartney (as Paul Ramon) on "Celebration" and "My Dark Hour".
+Songs from this period are featured in a portion of the double album compilation Anthology, which includes a guest appearance on bass guitar, drums, and backing vocals by Paul McCartney (as Paul Ramon) on "Celebration Song" and "My Dark Hour".

 Miller established his persona of the "Gangster of Love" (from Sailor) and the "Space Cowboy" (from Brave New World), which were reused in later works.
 In 1972, Miller recorded the album Recall the Beginning...A Journey from Eden, in which a third persona, "Maurice", was introduced in the tune "Enter Maurice".